doctrine/skeleton-mapper/README.markdown

 $objectPersisterFactory->addObjectPersister('Model\User', $userPersister);
 ```

-Now you can manager user instances and they will be persisted to the `ArrayCollection` instance we created above:
+Now you can manage user instances and they will be persisted to the `ArrayCollection` instance we created above:

 ```php
 // create and persist a new user